Funding and Auto Insurance

 OCF 3 – Disability Certificate: This form may be filled in by your physiotherapist or physician.

 OCF-18 or 23 Treatment Plan: These forms are used to request funds for your therapy.
-They can be completed by your physiotherapist or your Registered Massage Therapist in conjunction with the physiotherapist.
+They can be completed by your physiotherapist or your Registered Massage Therapist in conjunction with the physiotherapist or your physician.

 Your therapist will explain to you which treatment plan is appropriate for your injury.
 The OCF 23 is used for injuries that are designated as relatively more minor (Minor Injury Guideline).
-Once approved this treatment plan entitles you to a maximum of 12 weeks of physiotherapy and $400 in additional goods and services i.e. massage therapy.
+Once approved this treatment plan entitles you to a maximum of 12 weeks of physiotherapy ($1715) and $400 in additional goods and services i.e. massage therapy.
+When further treatment is required at the end of this period, your therapist will submit and OCF 18 for a maximum extension of funding to a total of $3500 (combined OCF 23 and OCF 18).

 The OCF 18 treatment plan is used for more severe injuries or injuries where pre-existing conditions may delay recovery.
 It can also be submitted if further treatment is required once the OCF 23 treatment plan has expired.
 The OCF-18 treatment plan requires the therapist to estimate the number of treatments you require and the length of time you may be on therapy.
 It is subject to a higher threshold for approval.